Absorbing-state phase transition in biased activated random walk: Introduction

 \section{Introduction}

-Interacting particle systems are favourable models to study non-equilibrium phenomena, as they provide a simple example of phase transitions in systems maintained far from equilibrium.
 In this paper we consider the activated random walk (ARW) model on the lattice.
 This is a continuous-time interacting particle system with conserved number of particles, where each particle can be in one of two states: A (active) or S (inactive, sleeping).
 Each A-particle performs an independent, continuous time random walk on $\mathbb{Z}^d$ with jump rate $1$ and jump distribution $p( \cdot )$.
 Moreover, every A-particle has a Poisson clock with rate $\lambda>0$ (\textit{sleeping rate}).
 When the clock rings, if the particle does not share the site with other particles, the transition $A \rightarrow S$ occurs, otherwise nothing happens.
 S-particles do not move and remain sleeping until the instant when an other particle is present at the same vertex.
 At such an instant, the particle which is in the S-state flips to the A-state, giving the transition A+S $\rightarrow$ 2A.
-The initial particle configuration is distributed according to a product of identical distributions.
-Such distributions depend on a free parameter $\mu$, which equals the expected number of particles per site (\textit{particle density}).
+The initial particle configuration is distributed according to a product of Bernoulli distributions having expectation $\mu \in [0, 1]$, that we call \textit{particle density}.
 As we consider initial configurations with only active particles, from the previous rules it follows that sleeping particles can be observed only if they occupy the site alone.

 In ARW a phase transition arises from a conflict between the spread of the activity and a tendency of the activity to die out.
 We say that ARW exhibits \textit{local fixation} if for any finite set $V \subset \mathbb{Z}^d$, there exists a finite time $t_V$ such that after this time the set $V$ contains no active particles.
 We say that ARW \textit{stays active} if local fixation does not occur.
-In this article we study the dependence of the transition point between the two phases on the parameters of the model, i.e., the initial particle distribution, the sleeping rate, and the jump distribution.
-We fix an initial particle distribution and we consider as a free parameter the particle density.
-In order to characterize such a transition point, we introduce the \textit{critical density}